 Community Governance in Fetcham

-Fetcham is currently not parished.
+Fetcham is currently unparished.
 The Residents’ Association does not have statutory status and cannot raise funds via Council Tax.
+It is also not bound by the Nolan standards on conduct in public life.

 - Representation

 - The area of Bookham, Fetcham & Leatherhead is currently covered by 17 elected councillors – two County councillors and 15 District Councillors.
-With a Unitary Council, this would be cut to 4 (or possibly 6).
+With a Unitary Council, this would be cut to 4.
+Recent Boundary Reviews mean that Fetcham itself is split between wards at both County and District level, so there are no current councillors who represent the whole of Fetcham.

 - They provide support for residents, not just in their dealings with the Councils but also with other local service providers, such as police, health, housing associations, water companies, etc.